 In Other Cities

-In San Francisco, the eviction process takes one to two months minimum, and that’s if the tenant is compliant (which they don’t have to be).
-In NYC, the landlord must first prove in court that you’ve violated the terms of the lease, and then still has to give you 30 days to relocate, after all the legal stuff.
+The eviction process in San Francisco takes one to two months minimum, and that’s if the tenant is compliant.
+Which they don’t have to be).
+In NYC, the landlord must first prove in court that you’ve violated the terms of the lease.
+And then still has to give you 30 days to relocate, after all the legal stuff.

 Moral of the story: Read your lease carefully, renters, regardless of where you live.
-What might seem common sense in other renting markets (or even the local laws) can be turned on its head with a simple clause in a lease.
+What might seem common sense in other renting markets can be turned on its head with a simple clause in a lease.